bipsec/Covid-19-case-prediction/README.md

 # Covid-19-case-prediction

-This an approach of predicting the upcoming scenario of covid 19 using the John Hopkins Univarsity provided dataset.
+This is an approach of predicting the upcoming scenario of covid 19 using the John Hopkins University provided dataset.